Manufacturer North American Aviation

 The header tank assembly was provided from the factory with clamps, cap, and a pop-off valve P/N SA3817-C30 produced by Standard Aircraft Products.
 We recommend using a fresh new old stock valve with seals that have been replaced and tested to meet AN 03-1-21, Operation, Service and Overhaul Instructions with Parts Catalog for Coolant Relief Valves (Standard Aircraft).

 Operators are able to keep tabs on critical cooling system pressures before they become an issue with this AirCorps Aviation Coolant Pressure Gauge kit.
 The installation kit provides a pressure sender, wiring harness and 1 1/4″ gauge for convenient mounting in the cockpit.
 Also can be provided with 2 1/4″ gauge if there is an empty hole in instrument panel to mount in.
 Includes a tank mounted sender which requires removing the tank and tapping a 1/8″ pipe thread hole to install sender.
 Installation by 337 and field approval.

-In repairing and inspecting numerous tanks over the past seven years, AirCorps has established a standard process of handling these increasingly rare, high-value components.
-The importance of recording serial numbers, inspecting for airworthiness by checking for cracks, corrosion, wall thickness, and finishing, if necessary, cannot be understated
+In repairing, inspecting, and assembling numerous tanks over the past seven years, AirCorps has established a standard process of handling these increasingly rare, high-value components.
+The importance of recording serial numbers, inspecting for airworthiness by checking for cracks, corrosion, wall thickness, and finishing, if necessary, cannot be understated.

 Contact Eric Trueblood for more information – firstname.lastname@example.org